DataRecce/recce-documentation/docs/docs/features/node-selection.md

   type: schema_diff
   params:
 ```

+### Via GUI

+Currently, node selection for checks can only by configured as preset checks in your `recce.yml`.
+Support for configuring node selection via the GUI is coming soon.

+## Lineage Diff

+We will also support using node selection in the [lineage diff](lineage.md#lineage-diff).
+Stay tuned.

 ## Limitation
 In dbt, node selection only lists the nodes currently present in the project, so it does not include removed nodes.